gisellereyes789/Codepath-Prework-iOS/README.md

         - Cheap
         - The instructionals are very well organized and give a beginner guitarist a roadmap of what to learn
         - Includes a metronome, tuner, and backtracks to play along

+I am currenly a police officer in Miami, Fl and in my current posistion it is important that we know the latest BOLOS (Be on the look out).
+I would like to design an app where officers can share information on current bolos.
+Information is key in law enforcement and unfortunatly it becomes difficult to share information between different departments, even with all the technology available.
+By creating this app officers would add any BOLOS and be able to add any additional information and it would be available immediatly.

 ## Notes